dilshanf/firmstep/README.md

 # firmstep
 This application is made using CodeIgniter a popular PHP Framework.
+CodeIgniter provides a simple MVC approach that is easy to use for smaller tasks, and it's easy to set-up and get going.

+For the Queue table - I have used jQuery datatable (https://datatables.net/) a fully featured responsive solution.
+To update sql tables - Ajax + CodeIgniter

 To install please follow these steps

 1. Download the code and host it in your favourite server